jaspertc-cheanue/notes/README.md

 # 2024-01-15
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, simple, and readable code that can be easily understood and maintained by others.
 Complexity often breeds bugs and hinders progress; thus, a programmer's goal should be to reduce complexity whenever possible without sacrificing functionality.
 Remember, you're not just writing code for computers to execute but also for fellow humans to read, review, and enhance."

+# 2024-01-16
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These guidelines not only enhance code readability and maintainability but also foster scalability and extensibility in your software projects.
+Remember, good code isn't just about working today; it's about being adaptable and understandable tomorrow."